 What is ecommerce conversion rate?

 Your ecommerce conversion rate is the percentage of users visiting your website who have purchased something from your online store (in a set period of time).
-The average conversion rate of an online store is around 1-2%.

 How to calculate your ecommerce conversion rate